sanad-shat/sanad-shat/README.md

-# Hi there, I'm Sanad 👋

-### 💻 Software Engineer | Front-end Developer

-Software Engineering and Artificial Intelligence passionate about technology, front-end development, and building modern digital solutions.
-Skilled in HTML, CSS, JavaScript, and Python, React.js, with experience working on academic and technical projects.
-Interested in continuous learning, problem-solving, and developing innovative software solutions.

-# Hi there 👋, I'm Walid
+# Hi there 👋, I'm Sanad

 ## 🚀 About Me